-- efficacy and potential advantages compared to alternative treatments, including the existing standard of care; - any restrictions in the label on the use of our products in combination with other medications; - any restrictions in the label on the use of our products by a subgroup of patients; - restrictions in the label on the use of our combination therapy product candidates, such as Zimura for the treatment of wet AMD or IPCV, limiting their use in combination with particular standard of care drugs, such as a particular anti-VEGF drug; - restrictions in the label imposing a waiting period in between intravitreal injections; - our and any commercialization partner's ability to offer our products at competitive prices, particularly in light of the cost of any of our combination therapy product candidates in addition to the cost of the underlying standard of care drug; - availability of third-party coverage and adequate reimbursement, particularly by Medicare given the target market for AMD indications for persons over age 50; - increasing reimbursement pressures on treating physicians due to the formation of accountable care organizations and the shift away from traditional fee-for-service reimbursement models to reimbursement based on quality of care and patient outcomes; - willingness of the target patient population to try new therapies and of physicians to prescribe these therapies, particularly in light of the existing available standard of care or to the extent our product candidates require invasive procedures for administration, such as subretinal surgery; - prevalence and severity of any side effects or perceived safety concerns, especially for new therapeutic modalities such as gene therapy; and - whether competing products or other alternatives are more convenient or easier to administer, including whether co-formulated alternatives, alternatives that can be co-administered in a single syringe or alternatives that offer a less invasive method of administration than intravitreal injection come to market.
+- efficacy and potential advantages compared to alternative treatments, including the existing standard of care; - any restrictions in the label on the use of our products in combination with other medications; - any restrictions in the label on the use of our products by a subgroup of patients; - restrictions in the label on the use of our combination therapy product candidates, such as Zimura for the treatment of wet AMD or IPCV, limiting their use in combination with particular standard of care drugs, such as a particular anti-VEGF drug; - restrictions in the label imposing a waiting period in between intravitreal injections; - our and any commercialization partner's ability to offer our products at competitive prices, particularly in light of the cost of any of our combination therapy product candidates in addition to the cost of the underlying standard of care drug; - availability of third-party coverage and adequate reimbursement, particularly by Medicare given the target market for AMD indications for persons over age 50;

+- increasing reimbursement pressures on treating physicians due to the formation of accountable care organizations and the shift away from traditional fee-for-service reimbursement models to reimbursement based on quality of care and patient outcomes; - willingness of the target patient population to try new therapies and of physicians to prescribe these therapies, particularly in light of the existing available standard of care or to the extent our product candidates require invasive procedures for administration, such as subretinal surgery; - · prevalence and severity of any side effects or perceived safety concerns, especially for new therapeutic modalities such as gene therapy; and - whether competing products or other alternatives are more convenient or easier to administer, including whether co-formulated alternatives, alternatives that can be co-administered in a single syringe or alternatives that offer a less invasive method of administration than intravitreal injection come to market.

 For each of our Zimura trials where patients will receive multiple intravitreal injections on the same day, either Zimura in combination with an anti-VEGF agent or multiple Zimura injections, we have provided for a delay in the second intravitreal injection to minimize the risk of an unacceptable increase in intraocular pressure as a result of the volume of the multiple injections.
-If Zimura receives marketing approval for a particular indication and the approved label requires a waiting period, the potential market opportunity for Zimura may be limited to the extent that physicians and patients find such a waiting period unacceptable.
+In addition, certain of the Zimura dosing regimens we are evaluating require injections more frequently than once per month.
+If Zimura receives marketing approval for a particular indication and the approved label requires a waiting period between injections administered on the same day or a dosing regimen that requires multiple office visits per month, the potential market opportunity for Zimura may be limited to the extent that physicians and patients find such a waiting period or dosing regimen unacceptable.